 Some of our current and potential competitors have longer operating histories, significantly greater resources and name recognition and a larger base of customers than we have.
 As a result, these competitors may have greater credibility with our existing and potential customers.
 They also may be able to adopt more aggressive pricing policies and devote greater resources to the development, promotion and sale of their products than we can to ours.
 In addition, some of our current and potential competitors have already established supplier or joint development relationships with the decision makers at our current or potential customers.
 These competitors may be able to leverage their existing relationships to discourage their customers from purchasing products from us or persuade them to replace our products with their products.
 Our competitors may also offer bundled solutions offering a more complete product despite the technical merits or advantages of our products.
 These competitors may elect not to support our products which could complicate our sales efforts.
 We also face increased competition as a result of China actively promoting its domestic semiconductor industry through policy changes and investment.
 These actions, as well as China-U.S. trade barriers, may restrict our participation in the China market or may prevent us from competing effectively with Chinese companies or companies from other countries that China favors over the United States.
-Furthermore, our current or potential competitors may be acquired by third parties with greater available resources and the ability to initiate or withstand substantial price competition, which may include price concessions, delayed payment terms, financing terms, or other terms and conditions that are more enticing to potential customers.
+Furthermore, our current or potential customers.
+These and other competition, which may include price concessions, delayed payment terms, financing terms, or other terms and conditions that are more enticing to potential customers.
 These and other competitive pressures may prevent us from competing successfully against current or future competitors, and may materially harm our business.
 Competition could decrease our prices, reduce our sales, lower our gross profit and/or decrease our market share.